 - 2017 Finalist: Fragrantica most innovative fragrance, and the only indie house in the top 10, with Eau My Soul.

 Read more about:

-Born within the sound of the North Sea crashing on Saltburn beach.
+"I was born within the sound of the North Sea crashing on Saltburn beach.
 75% Teesside, 25% Cockney.
-Boro supporter, Iyengar Yoga teacher, clarinetist, knitter of socks (and the sweater in that photograph) and writer of books.
-Guilty pleasures: playing on the swings at the park, red lipstick, watching Nashville, drinking champagne, Eurostar, Hotel Chocolat.
+Boro supporter, yoga teacher, clarinetist, knitter of socks and writer of books.
+Guilty pleasures: playing on the swings at the park, red lipstick, cosy crime novels, Thornbridge beers, Eurostar, Hotel Chocolat.

 "I am fathoms deep in love.
 Sarah McCartney has not only brilliant eccentric talent, but you sense that she has the most enormous fun in creating her perfumes: she appears to get a hell of a kick out of her own products and this I find quite irresistible in an over-serious world.
 Sarah’s scents are full of joy and wit; laughter, memory, imagination and fantasy – all those things that we perfume-pickers constantly reference as fundamental foundations of a great fragrance.
 She composes like a bold Fauvist painter – using brilliant gemmy colours; great bold strokes camouflaging insightful subtlety.
 Sarah is eclectic, weaving all kinds of symbols, totems, allusions and glittering ephemera into a magical web: she is the Shena Mackay of fragrance, a mordant mistress of illusion.
 4160 is a wardrobe of highly sophisticated scents which one can also play with – in the same way that Carl Faberge’s jewels are also the most fantastic toys ever made."